To an industry in change, Meradia delivers stability.

-A large wealth manager engaged Meradia to help it reset a key project that was in danger of failing.
-The firm needed Meradia to take control of several key project components, including data validation, gathering/writing business requirements and establishing effective communications with a vendor whose system was being implemented.Read More
+A global wealth manager engaged Meradia to help it reset a key project that was in danger of failing.
+The firm needed Meradia to take control of several key project components, including data validation, gathering and writing business requirements, and establishing effective communications with a vendor whose system was being implemented.Read More

 Without strong project management and leadership, systems implementations have a greater risk of failure.
 A global investment firm was trying to implement a third-party system and experiencing project challenges, resulting in missed deadlines, deliverables and go-live dates.
 The firm engaged Meradia to assume a leadership role in the project by taking control of the vendor relationship and course correcting a shaky project.Read More

-The link between IT and business teams has long been disjointed, with both working, at times, independent of each other in completing projects.
-Back in the 1980s, both groups were aligned in pursuit of a common goal, and tapped into a rich, robust set of experiences in support of initiatives.
-Meradia's Pat Nicholson examines this topic, and recommends several ways in which firms can restore the balance by changing their approach to IT business project development.Read More
+The link between IT and business teams has long been disjointed, with both working, at times, independently of each other in completing projects.
+During the 1980s, both groups were aligned in pursuit of a common goal, and tapped into a rich, robust set of experiences in support of initiatives.
+Meradia examines this topic, and recommends several ways in which firms can restore the balance by changing their approach to IT business project development.Read More

-The only thing more powerful than money, is information.
+The only thing more powerful than money is information.
 What happens when that information is money?
-Financial data flows become increasingly sophisticated and complex with each passing day.
+Financial data flows become increasingly sophisticated and complex each day.
 Clients want to see accurate and timely reporting of billions of dollars (in terms of market value).
-To stay competitive financial service providers need to ensure enriched and properly mapped data, from a wide variety of service providers, is reported in a timely matter.Read More
+To stay competitive, financial service providers need to ensure enriched and properly mapped data, from a wide variety of service providers, is reported in a timely manner.Read More